bahmutov/cypress-testrail-simple/README.md

 npx testrail-close-run
 ```

+### testrail-check-case-ids

+Prints the list of case IDs for the given project

 ## Sending test results

 During `cypress run` the plugin can send test results for each test case found in the test title using `C\d+` regular expression.
 To send the results, you need to set the run ID as an environment variable `TESTRAIL_RUN_ID` or by having it in the file `runId.txt`